Updated 19 September 2018

-Our work covers a huge breadth of subjects including air pollution, climate change, chemical hazards and risk, noise, extreme weather events, radiation (natural and man-made) and emergency preparedness.
+Our work covers a huge breadth of subjects including air pollution, drinking water, chemical and radiation regulation nationally and internationally, climate change, chemical hazards and risk, noise, extreme weather events, radiation (natural and man-made) and emergency preparedness and response.

-The remit of CRCE is to research existing and emerging environmental hazards and to develop and provide advice to all levels of Government, from town halls to Whitehall.
+The remit of CRCE is to research existing and emerging environmental hazards and environmental effects and to develop and provide advice, and new evidence, to all levels of government, from town halls to Whitehall.